Professional wrestling holds: Fireman's carry

 The wrestler bends over with the opponent standing to the side of the wrestler.
 The wrestler then pulls the opponent's arm over their far shoulder and distributes the wrestler's body over their shoulders while having the other hand between and holding onto one of the opponent's legs and stands up.
 The opponent is draped face-down across the wrestler's shoulders, with the wrestler's arms wrapped around from behind.
 It is a key component of several throws, drops and slams.

 Float over

-The wrestler stands face-to-face with the opponent, ducks, hooks one of their arms over the opponent's shoulder (if seizing the opponent's left shoulder, they hook with their right, or opposite if sides are reversed), swings under the opponent's armpit, then around and over the opponent's back, so that they faces the same way as the opponent.
+The wrestler stands face-to-face with the opponent, ducks, hooks one of their arms over the opponent's shoulder (if seizing the opponent's left shoulder, they hook with their right, or opposite if sides are reversed), swings under the opponent's armpit, then around and over the opponent's back, so that it faces the same way as the opponent.

 Gorilla press

 Also known as Military press.
 A transition lift to perform many throws, drops and slams.
 It became a popular technique for larger and stronger wrestlers as the lift is seen to emphasize their height and power.
 It is mostly used by Mark Henry, Goldberg, Beth Phoenix, Ric Flair, Sting, Kurt Angle, Jason Jordan, and Nia Jax.
-It is innovated by the late great Gorilla Monsoon.
+It is innovated by Gorilla Monsoon.